GitMiku/omegle-to-irc/README.md

 I made it to get acquainted with Twisted.

 ### Install
-First you need to install python and the requirements
+First you need to install python and then the source dependencies
 ```
 sudo apt-get install python
 git clone https://github.com/simon-weber/omegle-to-irc.git